Thought this was worth another look!

 I hated getting to work stressed and minus something really important (usually my lunch) because I’d been nagging the kids so much, we’d barely got out of the house in one piece and in time.

 The above points needed to be put in practice.
-They worked for the ASD kids so I tried them out on my own.
+They worked for the children I worked with so I tried them out on my own.

 Now the morning went like this: